 Enfield light-welterweight Chris Evangelou enjoyed an impressive 2011, scoring four victories in the calendar year and improving his record to 9-0 in the process.

-The 26 year-old, who’s older brother Andreas is also an undefeated pro fighter, has now set his sights on a shot at Darren Hamilton’s Southern Area belt as he looks to crack the British Top 10 in 2012.
+The 26-year-old, whose older brother Andreas is also an undefeated pro fighter, has set his sights on a shot at Darren Hamilton’s Southern Area belt as he looked to crack the British Top 10 in 2012.